- Rail Trail

 Shared bridge over Forest Rd, Ferntree Gully, now has FRP grating surface [2023]

-At Upper Fern Tree Gully the electric, broad-gauge trains finished (left side of station) and the narrow-gauge ones took over to Gembrook.
-A broad-gauge line to Belgrave was built in the early 1960s [Courtesy Puffing Billy Preservation Society]
+At Upper Fern Tree Gully, the broad-gauge trains terminated and the narrow-gauge ones took over to Gembrook [courtesy Puffing Billy Preservation Society]

 Checking the view of Melbourne from Upper Ferntree Gully [2023]

-An old PBR embankment near Belgrave, now covered in ferns [2023]
+An old PBR embankment near Belgrave, now shaded by ferns [2023]

 Blue strip leads visitors along Blacksmiths Way, Belgrave [2023]